mpv-player/mpv/DOCS/man/en/vo.rst

         enabled).
 This option is for testing; to disable the OSD use ``--osdlevel=0`` instead.

+    backend=<sys>
+        auto
+            auto-select (default)
+        cocoa
+            Cocoa/OSX
+        win
+            Win32/WGL
+        x11
+            X11/GLX

+gl3
+    OpenGL video output driver, extended version.
+The requires an OpenGL 3 capable graphics driver.
+(Note: this is only because of developer pedantery.
+    The dependency on actual OpenGL 3 features is rather low.)

+    It supports extended scaling methods, dithering and color management.
+    It tries to use sane defaults for good quality output.

+    Note that some cheaper LCDs do dithering that gravely interferes with vo_gl3's dithering.
+Disabling dithering with ``dither-depth=-1`` helps.

+    lscale=<filter>
+        Set the scaling filter.
+Possible choices:
+            bilinear
+            bicubic_fast
+            sharpen3
+            sharpen5
+            hanning
+            hamming
+            hermite
+            quadric
+            bicubic
+            kaiser
+            catmull_rom
+            mitchell
+            spline16
+            spline36
+            gaussian
+            sinc2
+            sinc3
+            sinc4
+            lanczos2
+            lanczos3
+            lanczos4
+            blackman2
+            blackman3
+            blackman4

+        bilinear
+            Bilinear hardware texture filtering (fastest, mid-quality).

+        lanczos2
+            Lanczos scaling with radius=2.
+Provides a good quality and speed.
+            This is the default.

+        lanczos3
+            Lanczos with radius=3.

+        bicubic_fast
+            Bicubic filter.
+Has a blurring effect on the image, even if no scaling is done.

+        sharpen3
+            Unsharp masking (sharpening) with radius=3 and a default strength of 0.5 (see ``lparam1``).

+        sharpen5
+            Unsharp masking (sharpening) with radius=5 and a default strength of 0.5 (see ``lparam1``).

+        mitchell
+            Mitchell-Netravali.
+The ``b`` and ``c`` parameters can be set with ``lparam1`` and ``lparam2``.
+Both are set to 1/3 by default.

+    lparam1=<value>
+        Set filter parameters.
+Ignored if the filter is not tunable.
+These are unset by default, and use the filter specific default if applicable.

+    lparam2=<value>
+        See ``lparam1``.

+    osdcolor=<0xAARRGGBB>
+        Use the given color for the OSD.

+    stereo=<value>
+        Select a method for stereo display.
+You may have to use ``--aspect`` to fix the aspect value.
+Experimental, do not expect too much from it.

+        0
+            Normal 2D display
+        1
+            Convert side by side input to full-color red-cyan stereo.
+        2
+            Convert side by side input to full-color green-magenta stereo.
+        3
+            Convert side by side input to quadbuffered stereo.
+Only supported by very few OpenGL cards.

+    srgb
+        Enable gamma-correct scaling by working in linear light.
+This makes use of sRGB textures and framebuffers.
+        This option forces the options 'indirect' and 'gamma'.
+        NOTE: for BT.709 colorspaces, a gamma of 2.35 is assumed.
+For other YUV colorspaces, 2.2 is assumed.
+RGB input is always assumed to be in sRGB.

+    pbo
+        Enable use of PBOs.
+This is faster, but can sometimes lead to sparodic and temporary image corruption.

+    dither-depth=<n>
+        Positive non-zero values select the target bit depth.
+Default: 0.

+        \-1
+            Disable any dithering done by mplayer.
+        0
+            Automatic selection.
+If output bit depth can't be detected, 8 bits per component are assumed.
+        8
+            Dither to 8 bit output.

+        Note that dithering will always be disabled if the bit depth of the video is lower or qual to the detected dither-depth.
+        If color management is enabled, input depth is assumed to be 16 bits, because the 3D LUT output is 16 bit wide.

+        Note that the depth of the connected video display device can not be detected.
+Often, LCD panels will do dithering on their own, which conflicts with vo_gl3's dithering, and leads to ugly output.

+    debug
+        Check for OpenGL errors, i.e. call glGetError().
+Also request a debug OpenGL context (which does nothing with current graphics drivers as of this writing).

+    swapinterval=<n>
+        Interval in displayed frames between to buffer swaps.
+        1 is equivalent to enable VSYNC, 0 to disable VSYNC.

+    no-scale-sep
+        When using a separable scale filter for luma, usually two filter passes are done.
+This is often faster.
+However, it forces conversion to RGB in an extra pass, so it can actually be slower if used with fast filters on small screen resolutions.
+Using this options will make rendering a single operation.
+        Note that chroma scalers are always done as 1-pass filters.

+    cscale=<n>
+        As lscale but for chroma (2x slower with little visible effect).
+        Note that with some scaling filters, upscaling is always done in RGB.
+If chroma is not subsampled, this option is ignored, and the luma scaler is used instead.
+Setting this option is often useless.

+    no-fancy-downscaling
+        When using convolution based filters, don't extend the filter size when downscaling.
+Trades downscaling performance for reduced quality.

+    no-npot
+        Force use of power-of-2 texture sizes.
+For debugging only.
+        Borders will be distorted due to filtering.

+    glfinish
+        Call glFinish() before swapping buffers

+    backend=<sys>
+        auto
+            auto-select (default)
+        cocoa
+            Cocoa/OSX
+        win
+            Win32/WGL
+        x11
+            X11/GLX

+    indirect
+        Do YUV conversion and scaling as separate passes.
+This will first render the video into a video-sized RGB texture, and draw the result on screen.
+The luma scaler is used to scale the RGB image when rendering to screen.
+The chroma scaler is used only on YUV conversion, and only if the video uses chroma-subsampling.
+        This mechanism is disabled on RGB input.

+    fbo-format=<fmt>
+        Selects the internal format of any FBO textures used. fmt can be one of: rgb, rgba, rgb8, rgb16, rgb16f, rgb32f
+        Default: rgb16.

+    gamma
+        Always enable gamma control.
+(Disables delayed enabling.)

+    force-gl2
+        Create a legacy GL context.
+This will randomly malfunction if the proper extensions are not supported.

+    icc-profile=<file>
+        Load an ICC profile and use it to transform linear RGB to screen output.
+Needs LittleCMS2 support compiled in.

+    icc-cache=<file>
+        Store and load the 3D LUT created from the ICC profile in this file.
+This can be used to speed up loading, since LittleCMS2 can take a while to create the 3D LUT.
+        Note that this file contains an uncompressed LUT.
+Its size depends on the ``3dlut-size``, can be become very big.

+    icc-intent=<value>
+        0
+            perceptual
+        1
+            relative colorimetric
+        2
+            saturation
+        3
+            absolute colorimetric (default)

+    3dlut-size=<r>x<g>x<b>
+        Size of the 3D LUT generated from the ICC profile in each dimension.
+Default is 128x256x64.
+        Sizes must be a power of two, and 256 at most.

 null
     Produces no video output.
 Useful for benchmarking.